HHH-GH/image-to-movie/README.md

 - Some sort of Bash shell
 - Remember to `chmod+x` on `make-movie-from-images.sh`

+## Tests
+- There’s a folder called 'test' and inside it are eight images in a variety of sizes and orientations, each with a number.
+- Use those images to test everything works.
+If it all works you’ll get a short movie with all eight images.

+**Tests TO-DO**
+- Make the eight images

 ## Next steps
 - Start coding it up, starting with program defaults.